League champions with highest skill cap

-League of Legends hardest playable champions all have something in common: the ability to either carry games themselves or be a pain in their teams backs.
+LoL hardest playable champions all have something in common: the ability to either carry games themselves or be a pain in their teams backs.
 Nothing ruins the game more than a high skill cap champion played poorly, but a high skill cap champion played well is what ruins the game for the enemy team and brings joy to yours.

 In this article you will read about the hardest champions to master and a detailed description of each of them.
 If you want to master hardest LoL champion then we recommend you to take a lesson from profesional LoL coach.

 LEE SIN: CHAMPION WITH HIGHEST SKILL CAP